Who Is Jim Parsons?

 Early Life & Education

-Born in Houston, Texas, on March 24, 1973, actor Jim Parsons is considered one of television's leading comedic performers.
-He has enjoyed tremendous popularity as scientific genius Sheldon Cooper on The Big Bang Theory.
-Parsons grew up in Houston with his sister, Julie, as the children of a school teacher and the president of a plumbing supply company.
+James Joseph Parsons was born on March 24, 1973, in Houston, Texas.
+He grew up in Houston with his sister, Julie, as the children of a school teacher and the president of a plumbing supply company.
 Parsons showed an interest in performing at an early age, beginning with studying the piano in kindergarten.
 A budding actor nearly from the start, he eventually developed his own scripts and staged productions at home.

 At Klein Oak High School, Parsons stood out in school productions.
-He then attended the University of Houston.
-Parsons continued to study his craft at the University of San Diego, in its graduate program with the Old Globe theater, and completed his master's degree there in 2001.
+After attending the University of Houston, Parsons continued to study his craft at the University of San Diego, in its graduate program with the Old Globe theater, completing his master's degree in 2001.

 Parsons then moved to New York City, where he tried to launch his acting career.
 At first, he found himself struggling to find work, appearing in off-Broadway plays.
 He also landed a recurring role on the TV show Judging Amy and a bit part in the 2004 film Garden State.